blashmet/multicloud-three-tier-app/README.md

 4. Execute "runway deploy" to be presented with a list of deployment options regulated by runway.yml in the environment directory root.

-#Variables/Parameters
+# Misc
 1. This project includes both CloudFormation and Terraform.

 2. For CloudFormation modules, runway synthesizes 4 files to generate deployment options (e.g., region, IAM role to assume, etc.) and, lastly, a finalized CloudFormation template that uploads to an S3 bucket and executes using the CloudFormation service.

-  The 4 files are as follows
+  The 4 files are as follows:

     -runway.yml (contains the names of the modules to run along with numerous other config options, see full details here: https://docs.onica.com/projects/runway/en/release/runway_config.html#top-level-configuration)